-PhiladelphiaPhiladelphia is on the forefront of innovative strategies to lessen the impacts of climate change in our city and improve our quality of life.
-CUSP connects residents to these initiatives and shows how, together, neighborhoods can make a real difference.
+PhiladelphiaPhiladelphia is at the forefront of innovative strategies to adapt to the impacts of climate change, while also reducing our contribution to the problem.
+CUSP motivates residents to learn how these solutions are preparing our city for climate change and shows how, together, neighborhoods can make a real difference.

 New York CityNew York City is the largest city in the United States and one of the most diverse places in the world.
 By utilizing this tremendous diversity and harnessing the power of digital technology, CUSP helps New Yorkers see that together, we can respond to climate change in ways that strengthen our city and improve our lives.